osquery/osquery/.github/ISSUE_TEMPLATE/Bug_Report.md

 <!--
 Please follow this template.
 Before submitting an issue search for duplicates.
+For build-related issues, please look at the BUILD.md file first.
+The build procedure has been changed completely, and the old instructions no longer apply.
 -->

 ### What operating system and version are you using?